-All information that is collected through the Site will be sent to a secure data server run by Amazon Web Services.
-The PRIDE Study currently utilizes 256-bit secure socket layer (SSL) protocol which protects all data transmission sent between our servers, Amazon Web Services, and the Site.
-Amazon Web Services’ security practices have been reviewed to meet privacy and security standards set by UCSF.
+All information that is collected through the Site will be sent to a secure data server run by Google Cloud Platform.
+The Study currently utilizes 256-bit secure socket layer (SSL) protocol which protects all data transmission sent between our servers, Google Cloud Platform, and the Site.
+Google Cloud Platform’s security practices have been reviewed to meet privacy and security standards set by Stanford.

 The direct identifiers will be encrypted and stored separately from your survey data.
-UCSF researchers will, however, maintain your consent and personal information and retain the ability to re-identify the information for research or legal purposes, and they may share re-identified information with others at UCSF who need to see such information to ensure that the research meets legal, regulatory, or institutional requirements.
+For research purposes, the Research Team analyzes de-identified information.
+However, Stanford researchers will maintain your consent and the ability to re-identify the de-identified Study data for legal or other purposes, and they may share your re-identified Personal Information with others at Stanford who need to see such information to ensure that the Study research meets legal, regulatory, or institutional requirements.

-Please note that all information collected by the Site will be processed in the United States, and this may be done by another entity under contract with UCSF.
-During the Study, only UCSF and its sub-contractors engaged by UCSF will be able to compile data you generate or provide through or with the Site.
+Please note that all information collected by the Site will be processed in the United States, and this may be done by another entity under contract with Stanford.
+During the Study, only Stanford and contractors engaged by Stanford will be able to compile data you generate or provide through or with the Site.
 You should only transmit data for the Study if you are in the United States and US territories at the time you transmit such data.
 If you transmit data for the Study while you are outside of the United States and US territories, then laws in the United States and US territories may not protect your privacy to the same extent as the laws in the country from which you have transmitted data to the Site.
-For this reason, we strongly discourage you from transmitting data when you are outside the United States and US territories, and in that regard you must know that you may not have the same privacy protections as when you transmit data within the United States.
+For this reason, we strongly discourage you from transmitting data when you are outside the United States and US territories, and in that regard, you must know that you may not have the same privacy protections as when you transmit data within the United States.

-Will UCSF share any of the information it receives?
+Will the Research Team or Stanford share any of the information it receives?

-As part of your participation in the Study, and per your informed consent form for the Study, the Research Team may share your coded study data (data without personal identifiers) with researchers outside of UCSF under criteria established by UCSF.
+As part of your participation in the Study, and per your Informed Consent Form for the Study, the Research Team may share your coded/de-identified study data (data without personal identifiers) with researchers outside of Stanford under criteria established by Stanford.

 The information collected by the Site will not be shared with or sold for advertising purposes.